OVERVIEW

 The Next Black Educator Workforce (NBEW) is committed to building a sustainable pipeline of highly qualified Black educators who will lead, teach, and mentor in racially isolated areas, while amplifying Black voices, perspectives, and leadership across classrooms in California and beyond.

-A SCHOOL PARTNER
+BECOME A SCHOOL PARTNER

 Logo for the Next Black Educator Workforce Program